From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budgets. Let us help your Ohio business with its paid ads.

 The second option from Google, if you are in a qualifying business industry, is to check out their Local Service Ads.
 As a pay-per-lead platform, Google Local Service Ads charges a flat fee per lead.
 Home service contractors in Ohio, such as plumbers, electricians, roofers, and heating installers, frequently use Google Local Service Ads.

-Pretty much any online ad you see on a social network site is going to qualify as a social media ad.
+Pretty much any online ad you see on a social network website is going to qualify as a social media ad.

-The best part of social ads is you can target audiences that have never thought of your product or service, or perhaps just aren't thinking about it now.
-When running search ads, that is quite the opposite since your ads are only going to show when someone is actively looking for what your Ohio business offers.
+The best part of social media marketing is you can target audiences that have never thought of your product or service, or perhaps just aren't thinking about it now.
+When running search engine marketing, that is quite the opposite since your ads are only going to show when someone is actively looking for what your Ohio business offers.

 That benefit can also be a curse though, since conversion rates are often lower when people aren't closer in the revenue funnel of making an immediate purchase.

-If you know people are looking online for the products or services you offer, you'll want to invest in search advertisements.
+If you know people are searching online for the products or services you offer, you'll want to invest in search advertisements.

 There are some people out there who refer to this as Ohio Search Engine Marketing, or SEM for short.
 This is just a different way of explaining search ads, which are advertisements placed on the search results page of a search engine.